CSC207-UofT/course-project-team-28/phase2/Accessibility.md

 ### 3.
 **Write a paragraph about whether or not your program is less likely to be used by certain demographics.
 For example, a program that converts txt files to files that can be printed by a braille printer are less likely to be used by people who do not read braille.**

 Our program is less likely to be used by people who do not watch movies.
+For those people, it is unlikely for them to use our app to search for a movie, since they usually do not watch movies.
+Similarly, it is unlikely for them to read or write reviews for movies.